-The next morning it was time to get back on the ferry and head to our final stop.
+The next morning it’s time to get back on the ferry and head to our final stop.

 The ferry route between Korčula and Dubrovnik is served by three companies in the high season: Jadrolinija, Kapetan Luka and G&V Line (July and August only).
 Ferries run 3 or 4 times per day, in total 25 times per week from Korčula.

-In the low season, this route does not run at all, we were fortunate to catch the one ferry per day running during the limited shoulder season.
+In the low season, this route does not run at all.
+We are fortunate to catch the one ferry per day running during the limited shoulder season.

 Where to Stay in Dubrovnik

-For our final night in Croatia, I wanted a terrific view of the Croatian coast we’d spent the past week exploring.
+For our final night in Croatia, I wanted a terrific view of the Croatian coast we’ve spent the past week exploring.

-The apartment was just a 10-15 minute stroll down the hillside to the Old Town (though we did opt for a short taxi ride back up!)
+The apartment is just a 10-15 minute stroll down the hillside to the Old Town (though we do opt for a short taxi ride back up!)

 To get a great view, it helps to be a bit outside of town so you can look down over it.